-As a part of the development of this Plan, a municipal emissions inventory was completed to account for the impact of the full range of utilities and other services provided to the community by the City (e.g., solid waste, water and wastewater treatment, public transportation and electricity), as well as the impact of day-to-day operations as an organization.
-Energy emissions include those from 1) electricity generated locally by the City of Columbia as well as the electricity used for City operations and generated elsewhere, 2) natural gas used at City facilities, and 3) fuel oil used for heating at the airport.
+• Use of fuels in City-provided public transportation, City fleet vehicles, City employee commuting, and ground equipment at Columbia Regional Airport.

 Energy emissions total 92,821 MTCO2e, 58% of the 2015 municipal inventory.
-Emissions associated with landfill operations and wastewater treatment total to 53,072 MTCO2e (31%).GHGs associated with the operation of City fleet and transit vehicles, City employee commuting and ground equipment at the airport total 17,630 MTCO2e, 11% of the total emissions.
+Emissions associated with landfill operations and wastewater treatment total to 53,072 MTCO2e (31%).
+GHGs associated with the operation of City fleet and transit vehicles, City employee commuting and ground equipment at the airport total 17,630 MTCO2e, 11% of the total emissions.
 Reporting total emissions from these sources is important and will continue to inform broader process changes and our progress toward meeting community emissions reduction goals.

-Caption: Sources of greenhouse gas emissions from City of Columbia operations including community utility use (2015, total = 163,523 MTCO2e).
+Sources of GHG emissions from City of Columbia operations including community utility use (2015, total = 163,523 MTCO2e).
 Emissions from airport ground equipment and fuel oil use (0.05% and 0.06% respectively) are not labeled here for clarity.